-I lead the Duke University Intelligent Interactive Internet of Things (I^3T) Lab.
+I lead the Duke University Intelligent Interactive Internet of Things (I^3T) Lab. [ Lab members ]

-Enabling practical augmented reality with edge computing and the Internet of Things: Current augmented reality deployments have multiple limitations that need to be overcome for augmented reality to become a practical pervasive technology.
-These limitations include high energy consumption, limited multi-user experiences, and general lack of robustness and intelligence.
+Enabling next-generation augmented reality with edge computing and the Internet of Things: Current augmented reality deployments have multiple limitations that need to be overcome for AR to become a practical pervasive technology.
+These limitations include high energy consumption, limited multi-user experiences, and overall lack of robustness and intelligence.
 We are currently exploring a range of approaches for improving augmented reality experiences with edge computing and the Internet of Things, including making the experiences more adaptive and intelligent, more secure, and enabling advanced communication and networking support for them.
-My vision for intelligent augmented reality has recently been summarized in a Network World article available here.
+Prof. Gorlatova’s vision for intelligent augmented reality has been summarized in a Network World article available here.
 In 2021 Prof. Gorlatova received the NSF CAREER Award to build the foundations of IoT-supported mobile AR.

-- S. Ahn, M. Gorlatova, P. Naghizadeh, M. Chiang, P. Mittal, Adaptive Fog-based Output Security for Augmented Reality, in ACM SIGCOMM VR/AR Network Workshop, Budapest, Hungary, Aug.
+- S. Ahn, M. Gorlatova, P. Naghizadeh, M. Chiang, P. Mittal, Adaptive Fog-based Output Security for Augmented Reality, in Proc.
+ACM SIGCOMM VR/AR Network Workshop, Budapest, Hungary, Aug.
 2018.
 [Paper PDF]

 Related media coverage: